 Meet our writers

-Based in rural Vermont since 1986, she has published two books of poems, "The Body's Symmetry" and "Glancing Off."
-Porche has published in Ms., The Atlantic, The Village Voice, The New Boston Review and Vermont Organic Farmer, among others.
-During the past thirty years, she has traveled from her home in rural Vermont, writing with and for people in grange halls and garages, elementary schools and Elderhostels, nursing homes and daycare centers, mansions and soup kitchens, board rooms and basements, homes and jails, literacy programs and colleges.
-In so doing, Ms. Porsche has developed a practice called "told poetry" or shared narratives that enable people who need a writing partner to create, preserve and share personal literature.
-She has been engaged in residencies at Real Artways in Hartford, CT., and Gifford Medical Center in Randolph, Vt.
-Her project with Hartford, Ct. resulted in a published collection of her poems, In 1998, the Vermont Arts Council awarded her its prestigious Citation of Merit, honoring her contribution to the cultural life of Vermont.
+Based in rural Vermont since 1986, she has published two other books of poems, "The Body's Symmetry" and "Glancing Off."
+Verandah has published in Ms., The Atlantic, The Village Voice, The New Boston Review and Vermont Organic Farmer, among others.
+During the past thirty years, she has traveled from her home in rural Vermont, writing with and for people in grange halls and garages, elementary schools and Elderhostels, nursing homes and daycare centers, mansions and soup kitchens, veterans' centers, board rooms and basements, homes and jails, literacy programs and colleges.
+In so doing, Verandah has developed a practice called "told poetry" or shared narratives that enable people who need a writing partner to create, preserve and share personal literature.

-Porche lives in Guilford, Vermont on the land purchased 50 years ago as a commune founded by members of the Liberation News Service.
-This summer, as in the past, she'll offer poetry workshops and with Patty Carpenter lead a blues-writing workshop.
-Bring your instruments should you like -- not required -- for the fun.
+Verandah lives in Guilford, Vermont on the land purchased 50 years ago as a commune founded by members of the Liberation News Service.

-One-on-one sessions with Porche will be available on a limited basis for an additional cost.
+One-on-one sessions with Verandah Porche will be available on a limited basis for an additional cost.

 He is working on a collection of true-life stories tenatively called "Work."

-Again this year, he'll lead a discussion about the joys of reading and the ways in which writers use the works of others as both inspiration and learning tools.
+Again this year, Chuck will lead a discussion about the joys of reading and the ways in which writers use the works of others as both inspiration and learning tools.